 Diarrhea during pregnancy is one of the unfortunate discomforts that may be experienced.
 Diarrhea literally means “flowing through” and is defined as having three or more loose or liquid bowel movements in a 24 hour period.
 If you are experiencing three runny, watery bowel movements in one day, the main concern is to stay hydrated.
 You can lose a significant amount of fluids when experiencing diarrhea during pregnancy.
 Dehydration can be serious, even deadly.
 You will need to make sure you are re-hydrating yourself.
 Diarrhea is rarely life-threatening, but it shouldn’t be taken too lightly, especially while pregnant.

 What Causes Diarrhea During Pregnancy?

 Don’t be surprised if you experience diarrhea during pregnancy.
 There are a few associations between pregnancy and diarrhea.
 When you first find out you are pregnant, you may make sudden changes in your diet to make sure your baby is getting the nutrients they need.
 If you change the food you eat, that can sometimes cause an upset stomach or diarrhea.

 Diarrhea During the Third Trimester of Pregnancy

 Treating Diarrhea During Pregnancy

-If the diarrhea doesn’t clear up on its own you may need to consult your health care provider.
+If your diarrhea doesn’t clear up on its own you may need to consult your health-care provider.
 If diarrhea during your pregnancy is caused by bacteria or parasites, you may need antibiotics.
 If a virus is causing your diarrhea, antibiotics will not help.
 To determine the cause, you will need to speak with your health care provider.

 Traveler’s Diarrhea and Pregnancy

 If you will be traveling during your pregnancy you will want to avoid traveler’s diarrhea.
 Here are ways to help avoid diarrhea during pregnancy while traveling:

 - Avoid tap water in high-risk areas – Don’t drink it, brush your teeth with it or use ice cubes made from it.

 - Stay away from street vendors.

 - Avoid fruits that can’t be peeled or that you didn’t peel yourself.

 - Avoid areas with inadequate sanitation.